 Public messaging that contains predictable and common reactions to the incident will reduce the "worried well" from flooding health and behavioral health services mistakenly believing they are demonstrating trauma reactions.
 Guidance should be shared with elected/appointed officials.
 Victims/families will likely receive outreach from the media.
 This outreach can be overwhelming for them, particularly during a crisis.
 Staffing Public Information Officers (PIO) are responsible for gathering, assessing, prioritizing, and communicating information to victims/families and the public.
 While others assist them, PIOs set guidelines and hold approval power.
 CMV/DT incidents often involve multiagency and multi-jurisdictional responses.
 With so many players, JICs are often used to promote consistent, verified information sharing.
 VS agency spokespeople should be an integral part of the JIC to ensure open lines of communication; however, these individuals do not have the authority to release information without approval from the incident PIO.
 24/7 coverage may be needed.
 It can be helpful to activate a regional PIO group to provide adequate coverage of shifts and needs.
 Regions and jurisdictions can sometimes access PIO resources through established centralized multiagency groups (e.g., MACs or Task Forces).
-Jurisdictions can outsource communication firms to assist with developing and distributing crisis messaging (ex.
+Jurisdictions can outsource communications to crisis communication firms to assist with developing and distributing crisis messaging (ex.
 Black Swan).
+10. What position/agency will fill the PIO role following a CMV/DT incident?11.
+What mechanism will be used to activate PIO networks, if applicable?

-т Jurisdictions can outsource call center communications to crisis communication firms (ex.
-Black Swan). , Activation Potential ESF Activation: 2, 6, 15 12.
+T T Jurisdictions can outsource call center communications to crisis communication firms (ex.
+Black Swan).
+Activation Potential ESF Activation: 2, 6, 15 12.
 How will the lead PIO be notified of the need to respond?
 Spokespeople for responding victim service agencies should be notified and report to IC/EOC/JIC.
 Typically, the lead PIO for the incident is activated as part of the initial activation of the IC.
 Agency-specific spokespeople are often activated as part of the activation of the FRC/FAC.
 13. How will other communications personnel be notified of their need to respond?
 Location/Material Small jurisdictions sometimes 14.
-Which platforms will be used to Resources outsource call centers and crisis provide continuous and accessible communications to crisis public information about the disaster? communications firms.
-15. Who is responsible for managing/staffing these platforms?
+Which platforms will be used to Resources outsource call centers and crisis provide continuous and accessible communications to crisis public information about the disaster?
+15. Who is responsible for communications firms. managing/staffing these platforms?
 SOCIAL MEDIA What guidelines will be used for Social media can be a good tool to operation? distribute information quickly.
 The 16.
 Which platforms will be used to best practice is to select one social provide information to the victims and media account to post the most up-to- families? date information.
 All other accounts 17.
 If using a call center, what happens if should point people to the selected the call center capacity is exceeded? account.
-18. How will staff be apprised of Post the same messages if you choose necessary login information for those to share information across multiple sources? platforms (e.g., the lead police 19.
+18. How will staff be apprised of Post the same messages if you choose The share information across multiple necessary login information for those sources? to share information across multiple platforms (e.g., the lead police 19.
 If applicable, what centralized phone department's Facebook and Twitter number will be used? accounts).
 20. What method will be used to monitor Social media can be an ongoing social media?
-What agency will take the lead on this effort? challenge during a response. the lead on this enort?
+What agency will take challenge during a response. the lead on this effort?
 Information about the incident or investigation, identities of injured and deceased, motives for the incident, etc., may be released unofficially.
 This information is often incorrect.
 Official social media will need to focus on quelling rumors and incorrect information.
-Consider using third-party platforms (a.g.
-Hootsuite or Opselve) to monitor. (e.g., Hootsuite or OnSolve) to monitor social media.
-Jocial Media.
+Consider using third-party platforms (e.g., Hootsuite or OnSolve) to monitor social media.